Coronavirus Disease 2019 (COVID-19) Orders

 Can I go outside to exercise?

 - Yes.
-Be sure that you distance yourself at least six feet from others.
+Be sure that you distance yourself at least six feet from others who are not from your household.

 Can I go to the gym or health club?